Jasper

-Jasper, an aggregate of microgranular quartz and/or cryptocrystalline chalcedony and other mineral phases, is an opaque, impure variety of silica, usually red, yellow, brown or green in color; and rarely blue.
-The common red color is due to iron(III) inclusions.
+Jasper is an opaque type of silica that comes in a variety of colors, most commonly red, yellow, brown, green, and very rarely blue.
+It is made mostly of very fine-grained quartz or chalcedony, with other minerals contributing to its color and appearance.
+The common reddish color is due to iron inclusions.
 Jasper breaks with a smooth surface and is used for ornamentation or as a gemstone.
-It can be highly polished and is used for items such as vases, seals, and snuff boxes.
+It can be highly polished and is used for items such as vases, jewelry, seals, and snuff boxes.
 The density of jasper is typically 2.5 to 2.9 g/cm^{3}.
 Jaspillite is a banded-iron-formation rock that often has distinctive bands of jasper.